-You'll also find a number of shows that you're almost certainly already familiar with, including Anthony Bourdain: Parts Unknown, Stanley Tucci: Searching for Italy, This is Life with Lisa Ling, and United Shades of America with W. Kamau Bell.
+The service also offers a number of shows that viewers were likely familiar with, including Anthony Bourdain: Parts Unknown, Stanley Tucci: Searching for Italy, This is Life with Lisa Ling and United Shades of America with W. Kamau Bell.

-New original series and films, developed specifically for CNN+, will be announced later in 2021.
+New original series and films, developed specifically for CNN Plus, were also part of the streaming service.

 How much does CNN Plus cost?

 CNN Plus launched with at a price of $5.99 per month or $59.99 for a full year.
 CNN also announced a special deal for the new streaming service: anyone who subscribed to CNN Plus in its first four weeks was given a 50% discount on the monthly price for life, so long as they remain a CNN Plus subscriber.

 CNN Plus was only be available in the US.

 CNN Plus promised a slate of live, on-demand and interactive original programming that will be exclusive to the streaming service.
 This is what was available to watch on CNN Plus when it launched as well as what was in the pipeline.
 No information is available yet as to the status of any of these shows following the streaming service shutting down.

 Weekly, daily programming:

 - 5 Things with Kate Bolduan: Need to get up to speed quickly?
 CNN’s most popular newsletter and podcast is expanding to a new morning show hosted by CNN Anchor Kate Bolduan.
 5 Things gives you the five stories you need to know to start your day.
 Grab a coffee and count down the top five essential stories of the morning with us.
 New episodes debut at 7 am ET.